Gkimbo/show-me-something-new/README.md

 You will also need the google maps api key as well!

-10. Once you're done all that
+10. Once you're done all that its time to launch the app
-    Launch the app

 ```bash
 yarn run dev
 ```

-11. Finally navigate to navigate to http://localhost:3000 in your browser and make sure you're getting the page!
+11. Finally navigate to http://localhost:3000 in your browser and make sure you're all set!

 ## 🚀 Features